dhananjaylatkar/cscope_maps.nvim/README.md

     "folke/which-key.nvim", -- optional [for whichkey hints]
     "nvim-telescope/telescope.nvim", -- optional [for picker="telescope"]
     "ibhagwan/fzf-lua", -- optional [for picker="fzf-lua"]
+    "echasnovski/mini.pick" -- optional [for picker="mini-pick"]
-    "nvim-tree/nvim-web-devicons", -- optional [for devicons in telescope or fzf] }, opts = {
+    "nvim-tree/nvim-web-devicons", -- optional [for devicons in telescope, fzf or mini.pick] },
+  opts = {
     -- USE EMPTY FOR DEFAULT OPTIONS